-Following consultations with global young adults and leaders at different levels, the UNESCO Future Leaders Academy will be developed based on the following ethos: inclusive, co-creative, dialogue-centred, transformative and action-oriented.
+Following consultations with global young adults and leaders at different levels, a Future Leaders Programme will be developed based on the following ethos: inclusive, co-creative, dialogue-centred, transformative and action-oriented.

-- healing the wounds of the past, addressing continued dehumanising legacies and enriching collective well-being
+- seeking and integrating culturally relevant wisdom, place-based resources, and spiritually inspired practices towards healing the wounds of the past, addressing continued dehumanising legacies and advancing collective well-being

-- nurturing transformative leadership, including inclusive community engagement, ethical entrepreneurship, innovative project work, and personal and professional development
+- nurturing transformative approach to leading, such as inclusive & participatory community engagement, ethical entrepreneurship, innovative project work, and personal and professional development

-- developing policy proposals and engaging in policy advocacy for social justice and well-being
+- proposing policy strategies and engaging in policy dialogue and advocacy for social justice and promising global future

-Over six months, UNESCO Fellows will meet online.
-The Programme will include invited lectures, Fellows presentations, dialogue, and co-creation.
+Over six months, Fellows will meet online.
+The sessions will include invited lectures, Fellows presentations, deepening the art of facilitating dialogue, and co-creation.

 Towards Systemic Transformation

-Each edition of UNESCO Academy will conclude with a Policy Brief on social transformation developed by fellows.
+Each edition of the Future Leaders Programme will conclude with a Policy Brief on social transformation developed by the Fellows.
 The policy recommendations will be shared with relevant institutions for implementation.